amunters/bitx40-raduino-v2/README.md

 ## Revision record

+v2.02
+- Fixed another bug in the calibration procedure
+- Slightly changed the initial BFO frequencies to 11998800 Hz (LSB) and 11996600 Hz (USB)

 v2.01
 - Fixed a bug that the VFO setting (high/low side of IF) didn't return to the original state after executing the calibration procedure